China

 - Production Lot number (as defined by the exporter)

 - Exterior Label (information may appear on an independent label or be present somewhere on the primary display panel): (Chinese and English).
+Any deviation on the label from the terminology used below may result in delay or rejection at the port of entry in China.

-- Pre-packaged food directly delivered to the consumer (packaged for immediate retail sale) Labels in Chinese and English
+- Pre-packaged food directly delivered to the consumer (packaged for immediate retail sale): Labels in Chinese and English

 - Product name